camunda/camunda-docs/docs/components/modeler/forms/configuration/forms-config-templating-syntax.md

 {{/if}}
 ```

-## Some more in-depth notes
+## Additional details

-### Loops can be nested
+### Nest loops

-If you have an array of users each with an array of purchases, you may loop over both in a nested manner.
+If you have an array of users, each with an array of purchases, you may loop over both in a nested manner:

 **Data**